troymcdiarmid/reversibility/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Make sure that you have R installed with the requirements listed below.
-Raw and processed data can be obtained from the Dataverse link mentioned above.
+Raw and processed data can be obtained from the Dataverse link mentioned above or from the authors upon request.

 ### Prerequisites
 The code was executed using the following R version and platform: